Stephen Elliott Jr.: American Civil War

+General Elliott in Fort Sumter, after a painting by James Reeve Stuart, veteran of the Beaufort volunteer artillery company and cousin of the general's wife, Charlotte Stuart (1833-1868).

 Elliott served in the Confederate States Army within South Carolina from the beginning of the Civil War in 1861 until the spring of 1864, advancing from captain to colonel.
 In order to participate in the bombardment of Fort Sumter, he attached himself to a different unit than his Beaufort Volunteer Artillery company.
 The Beaufort Artillery company became an infantry company, so Elliott started his official Confederate Army service as a captain in the 11th South Carolina Volunteer Infantry Regiment.
 He participated in the defense of Port Royal, South Carolina.
 He was wounded in the leg at an engagement at Fort Beauregard, South Carolina on November 7, 1861.
 In August 1862, he was appointed Chief of Artillery for the 3rd military district of South Carolina.
 He also made some raids against Union targets after the Union Army captured the South Carolina coastal islands, including making attacks with torpedoes.
 On April 9, 1863, his raiders sank the steamer George Washington.
 In 1863, he became major and then lieutenant colonel of artillery.
 For a time in late 1863, he commanded the Confederate force at Fort Sumter, where he received a head wound during the bombardment of Charleston by Union forces on December 11, 1863.

 In the spring of 1864, Elliott was in command of Holcombe's Legion.
 At that time, he was ordered to Petersburg, Virginia with his regiment.
 He took command of Brigadier General Nathan G. Evans' old brigade in the Army of Northern Virginia following the capture of Brigadier General William S. Walker at the Battle of Ware Bottom Church on May 20.
 On May 24, 1864, Elliott was promoted to brigadier general.
 On June 16, 1864, Elliott's brigade counterattacked after a Union Army assault took some advanced Confederate trenches in the Petersburg defenses, establishing a salient in the Confederate line.
 On July 30, 1864, Elliott's brigade was defending the Confederate line at Elliott's Salient near the spot the Union Army's mine blew, which precipitated the Battle of the Crater.
 Elliott's brigade had nearly 700 soldiers killed or wounded in the explosion and ensuing battle.
 Elliott was asleep in a "bombproof" near the line and awakened to find the destruction and chaos surrounding him.
 Finding no troops nearby since he was close to the site of the explosion, he went to find his remaining men and organize a counterattack in line with a previous plan to deal with such a mine attack.
 After finding two of his regiments mainly intact, Elliott led them forward, positioning them to defend against an assault and to counterattack.
 He then impatiently jumped on the parapet to lead his men in the attack.
 At this moment, Elliott was seriously wounded in the chest and left arm.